Essential digital skills for work (Level 1)

 • Digital skills for the workplace: using Excel (foundation)

 • Digital skills for the workplace: analysing, handling and presenting data with Excel (intermediate)

-• Digital skills for the workplace: using Word (intermediate)
+• Digital skills for the workplace: how to present, organise and communicate data with Word (intermediate)

 • Digital skills for the workplace: creating newsletters, reports and tables with Word (intermediate)